Equilibrium in Functional Stochastic Games with Mean-Field Interaction: Illustrative Examples

 \begin{lemma} The objective functional \eqref{eq:volterraJ} for the stochastic Volterra game can be written in the form of \eqref{eq:J^i} with the following coefficients

 \end{lemma}

-\begin{proof}The proof is straightforward aplication of Fubini's Theorem and the tower property of the conditional expectation. \end{proof}
+\begin{proof} The proof is a straightforward application of Fubini's Theorem and the tower property of conditional expectations. \end{proof}

-\begin{remark} The solutions that we derived in \eqref{eq:opt_ui} and \eqref{eq:FHuiCoeff} apply to the particular case of stochastic Volterra LQ games of the form \eqref{eq:volterra1}-\eqref{eq:volterra2}.
+\begin{remark} The solutions that we derived in \eqref{eq:opt_ui} and \eqref{eq:opt_ubar} apply to the particular case of stochastic Volterra LQ games of the form \eqref{eq:volterra1}-\eqref{eq:volterra2}.
 Solutions to Volterra LQ control problems can be characterised in some cases in terms of solutions to operator Riccati equations and to $L^2$-valued BSDEs; see \cite[Section 6]{abi2022optimal}.
-In other cases they can be related to infinite dimensional Riccati equations, see \cite{abi2021linear, hamaguchi2022linear, wang2022linear} for single-player examples.
-Our derivation provides explicit operator solutions to such Riccati equations for the case of dynamics without control in the volatility.
+In other cases they can be related to infinite-dimensional Riccati equations; see~\cite{abi2021linear, hamaguchi2022linear, wang2022linear} for single-player examples.
+Our derivation provides {operator solutions} to such Riccati equations for the case of dynamics without control in the volatility.
 Furthermore, we point out that our expressions share some similarities with formulas that have recently appeared in the computations of Laplace transforms of some quadratic functionals of non-controlled Volterra processes \cite{abi2022characteristic,abi2021markowitz}. \end{remark}

-In the following we will show that the dynamics \eqref{eq:volterra1} includes any stochastic Volterra equation for the sate variables $X^i$, where the drift has linear dependence in $X^i$ itself and in $\bar X := \frac 1 N\sum_{j=1}^N X^j$.
+In the following we will show that the dynamics \eqref{eq:volterra1} include any stochastic Volterra equation for the state variables $X^i$, where the drift has linear dependence in $X^i$ itself and in $\bar X := \frac 1 N\sum_{j=1}^N X^j$.
 In order to do that we first introduce the notion of the resolvent of a kernel.